 |String Pattern||16×18 / 19|

-It’ll take your kid to next level of performance, thus making it choice of a junior player from 10-12 years favorite.
+It’ll take your kid to next level of performance, thus making it the choice of a junior player from 10-12 years favorite.

 |Head Size||100 sq” (645.2 sq cm)|